 Congratulations!
-The Holiday Season is the most popular time to get engaged.
+You got engaged to be married over the holiday season.
 You’re excited and want to get busy planning your wedding.
 Here’s the first step you need to take.

 December is the most popular month for marriage proposals.
 Brides and grooms get excited with their upcoming event and start planning for it.
 That is why most wedding shows occur in January and February.
 It is perfect timing to meet enthused couples.